How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 Financial Hardship and Economic Factors

-Financial hardship plays a significant role in determining your eligibility for an Offer in Compromise.
-The IRS considers various aspects of your economic situation, including income, expenses, and assets, to assess whether paying your full tax liability would create financial strain.
+Financial hardship plays a significant role in determining your eligibility for an Offer in Compromise, and approval generally requires showing financial hardship or another qualifying inability to pay.
+The IRS considers various aspects of your economic situation, using income, expenses, and asset equity to assess whether paying your full tax liability would create financial strain.

-Your household’s gross monthly income is evaluated against allowable living expenses to determine possible financial difficulty.
+Your household’s gross monthly income is evaluated against allowable living expenses to determine whether any monthly disposable income remains and whether that creates possible financial difficulty.
+Currently Not Collectible status generally means there is no monthly disposable income.
+Undue hardship is measured against your ability to meet basic living expenses.
 The IRS will also analyze your assets, including any property or savings, as part of the OIC process.
 Taxpayer’s assets are crucial in determining the reasonable collection potential (RCP), which includes the value of various assets like real property and bank accounts.
-Understanding these financial and economic factors is crucial in determining whether the OIC program is a viable solution for you.
+Understanding these financial and economic factors is crucial in determining whether the OIC program is a viable solution for you, though exceptional circumstances may still support relief under effective tax administration even when the standard formula is unfavorable.

 The Application Process for an Offer in Compromise